 Noellert, Matthew, Xing Long, Hu Yingze, and James Z. Lee.
 “Equality and Growth: Changes in the Composition and Distribution of Wealth in Rural China, 1946-1966.”

 Xing, Long, Cameron Campbell, Xiangning Li, Matthew Noellert, and James Z. Lee.
 “Education, Class and Marriage in Rural Shanxi, China in the Mid-20th Century.”
-Under Review.
+Revise and resubmit for Research in Social Stratification and Mobility.

 “Equality and Growth: Changes in the Composition and Distribution of Wealth in Rural China, 1946-1966.”
 At the 2nd Research Forum on Global and Transnational History (in Chinese, “第二届全球史与跨国史研究论坛”), Shandong University, Jinan, China, January 7-9, 2017.